DecodedCo/twitter-map/README.md

 ## getTweets

 The getTweets function will get all live tweets from an area.
-To use this function, supply a latitude, longitude and radius.
+To use this function, supply a latitude, longitude, radius and say whether you want the map to update in real time.
 If you want sentiment analysis to be performed on the text then add a sentiment value - imdb for analysis using machine learning, and dictionary for analysis using dictionary words.
 See the difference at sentiment.decoded.com

 Please make sure you set up your stream at twitter.decoded.com/setup before you use the below functions!